grpc-ecosystem/grpc-gateway/README.md

 The grpc-gateway is a plugin of the Google protocol buffers compiler [protoc](https://github.com/protocolbuffers/protobuf).
-It reads protobuf service definitions and generates a reverse-proxy server which 'translates a RESTful HTTP API into gRPC.
+It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into gRPC.
 This server is generated according to the [`google.api.http`](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto#L46) annotations in your service definitions.